UnconformityX/edinburgh/README.md

 # edinburgh
 ### this is for general edinburgh's things
-- Your name : Ian
+- Your name : UnconformityX
 - Project title : Edinburgh
 - Contact details